et9719/stepldn-v2/README.md

 - The navigation bar contains the links needed to use the website easily.
 This changes how it looks depending on the size of the screen it is being viewed on.
     - On both the mobile and larger screen versions the brand logo is a link back to the home page.
     - There is a search bar for users to search for products.
 On the mobile version this is in the for of a toggle button, so when you click on the search icon a search bar pops up below.
-    - The my account button's dropdown changes depending on if the user is loged in or out but also if the user is a site admin it is also slightly different.
+    - The my account button's dropdown changes depending on if the user is logged in or out but also if the user is a site admin it is also slightly different.
     When the user is logged in they see my profile and logout, however if the user is a site admin they also see product management.
     If the user is logged out they see register and login buttons.
     - The bag item takes the user to their shopping bag and the number below also changes when items are added to the bag.
-    - each button in the navigation bar has a dropdown that shows more specific categories within each category(mens, womens, childrens) except for accesories as there is one page for all accessories.
+    - each button in the navigation bar has a dropdown that shows more specific categories within each category(men's, women's, children's) except for accessories as there is one page for all accessories.
-    These buttons cant be seen imediatly on the mobile version of the navigation as the user will have to click on the toggle button to see them, this is to save screen space.
+    These buttons cant be seen immediately on the mobile version of the navigation as the user will have to click on the toggle button to see them, this is to save screen space.
 <img src="media/readme_media/feature-navbar.png" alt="Navigation bar functions">
 <img src="media/readme_media/feature-dropdown.png" alt="Navigation dropdown function">
 <img src="media/readme_media/feature-navbar-mobile.png" alt="Mobile version of the navigation bar functions">